Code-Institute-Submissions/Othello/README.md

 * Othello is said to take a minute to learn, but a lifetime to master.
 This game can be continually expanded. first to a single player game mode, and then expand on the functionallity of the "opponent" in this game mode, making it more clever and harder to play against.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
 ______

 ## Features